 HLO Indicators Cornwall IFCA work streams Timescale Q1 Q2 Q3 Q4 SC4A: The IFCA will publish a plan on its website by 31 March, setting out the main objectives and priorities for the next financial year.
 A copy will be sent to the Secretary of State.
 Cornwall IFCA will develop its Annual Plan by considering national and local programmes and priorities, the latter often identified through the many and varied engagements with different stakeholder groups, representative bodies and statutory agencies.
 It will also look at the day to day contact our officers have with individuals as well as the research work undertaken by Cornwall IFCA.
-The key direction-setting sections which outline the focus and priority areas for Cornwall IFCA for the following year, as well as the work level objectives which will be undertaken to meet the IFCA's Success Criteria, will be put to the March Committee Meeting in 2021 for review and approval by the full Authority to allow publication by 31 March 2021. \ -> SC4B : After the end of each financial year, the IFCA will publish a report on its website describing its activities, performance and a summary of audited financial information in that year, by 30 November.
+The key direction-setting sections which outline the focus and priority areas for Cornwall IFCA for the following year, as well as the work level objectives which will be undertaken to meet the IFCA's Success Criteria, will be put to the March Committee Meeting in 2022 for review and approval by the full Authority to allow publication by 31 March 2022. ~ -> SC4B : After the end of each financial year, the IFCA will publish a report on its website describing its activities, performance and a summary of audited financial information in that year, by 30 November.
 A copy will be sent to the Secretary of State.
-The 2020-21 Cornwall IFCA Annual Report will be created as a collaborative piece with input from all staff and will be published in November 2021.
-This will demonstrate how the IFCA has performed over the previous financial year and will look at how integrated management of marine, land and water based management has worked together. ~ SC4C : IFCA staff will have annual performance management plans in place.
+The 2020-21 Cornwall IFCA Annual Report will be created as a collaborative piece with input from all staff and will be published in November 2022.
+This will demonstrate how the IFCA has performed over the previous financial year and will look at how integrated management of marine, land and water based management has worked together.
+Excerpts of the report will be presented at the December Authority meeting to inform members of the work of the previous year. " SC4C : IFCA staff will have annual performance management plans in place.
 Annual appraisals for all staff will have been completed by 31 May each year.
-Cornwall IFCA will continue to implement and use the Performance Management and Development Programme with all officers receiving at least two appraisal meetings per year. ~ →
+Cornwall IFCA will continue to implement and use the Performance Management and Development Programme with all officers receiving at least two appraisal meetings per year. ~ >